llamaxyz/llama/docs/policy-management.md

 # Policy Management

-Policies are the building blocks of the Llama permissioning system.
-They allow users to create actions, assign roles, authorize strategies, and more.
+Policies allow users to create actions, and cast approvals / disapprovals on actions within a Llama instance.
-Without policies, a Llama instance will be unusable.
 Policies, roles, and permission IDs can be granted on instance deployment, but this section focuses on policy management for active Llama instances in this section.

 ## Key Concepts